 Let’s start off with a clear statement.
 Surgery should not be seen as the easy option.
 It should only be used when all other approaches have failed and your health is at risk, e.g. from heart disease.

 Why?
-Because there are risks associated with the surgery itself and complications can follow including blood clots, infections and hernias.
+Because there are risks associated with the surgery itself and complications can follow including blood clots, infections, and hernias.
 In people who are merely overweight, the risks can be more serious than the benefits to be achieved.

-As a result, surgery is only recommended when you have not responded to the usual regimen of calorie-controlled diet, exercise and medication, and your health is at risk.
+As a result, surgery is only recommended when you have not responded to the usual regimen of calorie-controlled diet, exercise, and medication, and your health is at risk.
 Even then, surgery is often made conditional both on going through a course of counseling and agreeing to make significant lifestyle changes after surgery.

 The surgeons must be satisfied you are going to maintain a healthy approach to life and not simply carry on eating too much unhealthy food.
 Thus, you will meet with nutritionists to teach you how to eat a healthy diet and psychologists to assess whether you are likely to stick to the diet after surgery.
-As a test, many patients are told to lose a specific amount of weight as a condition to having the surgery.
+As a test, many patients are told to lose a specific amount of weight as a condition of having the surgery.

 Who, then, qualifies for this surgery?
-The National Institutes of Health have issued guidelines recommending that it should be limited to two classes of patient:
+The National Institutes of Health have issued guidelines recommending that it should be limited to two classes of a patient:

 - those who have a BMI of 40 and above; and